Rally 'round the flag effect

-The rally 'round the flag effect (or syndrome) is a concept used in political science and international relations to explain increased short-run popular support of a country's government or political leaders during periods of international crisis or war.
+The rally 'round the flag effect, also referred to as the rally 'round the flag syndrome, is a concept used in political science and international relations to explain increased short-run popular support of a country's government or political leaders during periods of international crisis or war.
 Because the effect can reduce criticism of governmental policies, it can be seen as a factor of diversionary foreign policy.

 Mueller's definition

 Political scientist John Mueller suggested the effect in 1970, in a paper called "Presidential Popularity from Truman to Johnson".
 He defined it as coming from an event with three qualities: